peter-duongGHub/T2A2/README.md

 - [x] There are no transitive dependencies (non-key attributes should not depend on other non-key attributes).

 ### Player relation
-Within the player relation there are two attributes: name and description as well as a foreign key user_id.
-All two attributes cannot be further divisible and do not contain a repeating group.
-All attributes are entirely dependent on the primary key relate to the User relation through the foreign key user_id.
-It also references the foreign key of the player relation through the game's primary key.
+Within the player relation there are three attributes: name, role and date as well as foreign key user_id and game_id.
+All three attributes cannot be further divisible and do not contain a repeating group.
+All attributes are entirely dependent on the player primary key and relate to the user relation through the foreign key user_id and the game relation through the game_id.

-For the game relation normalisation occurs by:
+For the player relation normalisation occurs by:
 #### 1NF - First Normal Form
 - [x] All columns contain atomic (indivisible) values
 - [x] Each column has a unique name.